JA-Erosa/University/BigData/bigdataprinciples1_2.md

 ## Big Data Principles Chapters 1 and 2 Questions

+~~Important: on the table and choose questions the answers are in order or are the first option~~

 #### Chapter 1

 ##### 1. List some of the RDBMS problems Big Data solves: